dbos-inc/dbos-docs/docs/tutorials/idempotency-tutorial.md

 curl http://localhost:3000/greeting/operon
 ```

-However, if we set the idempotency key and send the request many times, each request returns the same response and the workflow only executes once:
+However, if we set the idempotency key in the header and send the request many times, each request returns the same response and the workflow only executes once:

 ```bash
 curl -H "operon-workflowuuid: 123e4567-e89b-12d3-a456-426614174000" http://localhost:3000/greeting/operon